Hamburg guide Germany map flag

 Landmarks and monuments

-Elbphilharmonie - this modern concert hall on the banks of the Elbe has become an icon of the city.
-Its unique architecture includes an old warehouse block that they have transformed into a modern building with views of the city.
+Elbphilharmonie - The modern concert hall on the banks of the Elbe has become an icon of the city.
+Its unique architecture includes an old warehouse block that has been converted into a modern building with views of the city.
+The building features an 82-meter-long escalator that is so curved that you can't see the end from the beginning.
+The facade is made up of 1,100 unique glass panels that shimmer in colors from morning mist to evening sunset.

-Speicherstadt - The historic complex of storage buildings, Speicherstadt, is the largest complex of its kind in the world.
-It is characterized by typical red brick buildings and canals.
+Speicherstadt - The historic warehouse complex, Speicherstadt, is the largest of its kind in the world.
+It is characterized by its typical red brick buildings and canals.
+These brick warehouses stand on wooden stilts made of oak (and sometimes even pine), so when you walk through the Speicherstadt, you are essentially walking through a “floating city” on stilts – Venice would be envious!

 Speicherstadt